GaryS007/Project-2/README.md

 - Github
 - HTML5
 - CSS3
-- Font Awesome - All Icons came from here
+- Font Awesome - All Icons came from here.
-- Gimp 2 - Used for resizing, cropping and compression of imagery
+- Gimp 2 - Used for resizing, cropping and compression of imagery.
 - MSPaint - Used to create wireframes instead of Balsamiq.

 ## Fonts & Colours